History and Philosophy of Science

 Fluorescent Dyes and Photosensitizers

 We are collaborating with Luke Lavis, HHMI, Janelia for testing and developing dyes to use in cell lineage analyses and selective cell ablation experiments.
-Our aim is to tap into the power of chemistry for investigating regeneration and development, by exploring the use of caged-fluorophore dextrans (photoactivatable), photosensitizers (for inducing cell death), and their combination, in live embryos.
+Our aim is to take advantage of the power of chemistry for investigating regeneration and development, by exploring the use of caged-fluorophore dextrans (photoactivatable), photosensitizers (for inducing cell death), and their combination, in live embryos.